-The ”51” is today one of the most popular collectible fountain pens, and its popularity led Parker in 2002 to produce a new pen, called the 51 Special Edition (SE), which looks outwardly like a double-jewel Vacumatic-filling “51” with an Empire State cap but is internally different, with a cartridge/converter filling system and an ink delivery system identical to that of the Parker 45.
+The ”51” is today one of the most popular collectible fountain pens, and its popularity led Parker in 2002 to produce a limited-run pen, called the 51 Special Edition (51 SE), which looked outwardly like a double-jewel Vacumatic-filling “51” with an Empire cap but was internally different, with a cartridge/converter filling system and an ink delivery system identical to that of the Parker 45.
 The 51 SE (below, upper) was available in only two colors, Vista Blue with a sterling silver cap and black with the same cap partially gold plated.
 The plastic used for the barrel and shell of the 51 SE, especially the Vista Blue color, is so notorious for cracking that it has been described as having a “self shattering” feature.

 The “51” Vacumatic, Aero-metric Mark I, and Aero-metric Mark II versions are made of DuPont Lucite, an acrylic plastic that is remarkably tough and was in 1941 the very latest leap in materials technology as well as being the only plastic then available that could withstand the corrosive effects of ”51” ink (which was itself a market requirement).
 The plastic isn’t marbled, striated, or otherwise variegated because in 1941 nobody knew how to do those things with acrylics.
 Although the ”51” had no interestingly patterned plastics, the model was made in a great many colors.
-The colors on this page are divided into two groups, those of the Vacumatic-filling “51”, from 1941 to 1948, and those of the Aero-metric-filling “51”, from 1948 to the 1969 introduction of the Mark III, those of the Mark III from 1969 to the end of the model run in 1972, and the metals that appeared on Aero-metric pens.
+The colors listed on this page are divided into four groups: those of the Vacumatic-filling “51” from 1941 to 1948, those of the Aero-metric-filling “51” from 1948 to the 1969 introduction of the Mark III, those of the Mark III from 1969 to the end of the model run in 1972, and the metals that appeared on Aero-metric pens.
 Most of the Vacumatic colors varied from lot to lot, and some pens are now showing discoloration due to age; thus, any two pens — or even the several parts of any given pen — can have markedly different hues or shades.
 The pen shown here, in the highly desirable Nassau Green, shows a rare perfect color match between its shell, barrel, and blind cap:

-The Rage Red and Vista Blue colors were used primarily on the Parker 61, but the Mark III “51” was test marketed in these colors, and the modern 51 SE has been offered in Vista Blue.
+The Rage Red and Vista Blue colors were used primarily on the Parker 61, but the Mark III “51” was test marketed in these colors.
+The 51 SE was offered only in Vista Blue or black.
 Rumors persist of a different purple and another blue/green color.
 There were also the stainless-steel Flighter; a gold-filled model called the Signet; and a solid gold version, the Presidential.
-Parker also made demonstrators, some entirely clear and others with only a transparent shell:

 |India Black (11)|